myersm0/GIFTI.jl/README.md

 triangle(g)  # returns just the triangle array (AKA faces)
 ```

-The latter two accessors above will fail, however, in the event that there's not exactly one matching array existing in `g`.
-To robustly handle the case of multiple matching arrays (or none), you can use the plural forms, for example:
+To handle the possibility of multiple matching arrays, you can use the plural forms, for example:
 ```
 pointsets(g)   # returns a (possibly empty) vector of all pointset arrays in g triangles(g)   # returns a (possibly empty) vector of all triangle arrays in g
 ```

-The singular and plural syntaxes just shown may be a little confusing at first glance.
-But the following semantics motivating their design should help.
 For the singular case, when you use `pointset(g)`, you're saying, "get _the_ pointset array from `g`."
 Or equivalently, `triangle(g)` should be taken to mean "get _the_ triangle array from `g`".
-Such an array is expected to exist, and only one of them; otherwise you get an error.
+At least one such array is expected to exist; if there are more, you will only get the first.
 For the plural case on the other hand, `pointsets(g)` means "get _all_ pointset arrays from `g`", and equivalently for `triangles(g)`.
 If it happens that none such arrays exist in `g`, you'll just get an empty vector.

 ## Acknowledgments
 For testing and demonstration purposes, this package uses surface data from the MSC dataset (described in [Gordon et al 2017](https://www.cell.com/neuron/fulltext/S0896-6273(17)30613-X)).
 This data was obtained from the OpenfMRI database.
 Its accession number is ds000224.